sjeffreson/cloud_evolution_networks/README.md

 ### Dependencies
 This script uses the [h5py](https://www.h5py.org/) package to read the galaxy snapshots (hdf5 format).
 It also uses the [astrodendro](https://github.com/dendrograms/astrodendro/tree/stable) package.
 Note that Astrodendro has not been updated for 8 years and so contains some deprecated features that might show up when the package is imported, but which are easily fixed.

-Note that Astrodendro is used because of the information it generates about the hierarchical structure of each cloud.
+Astrodendro is used because of the information it generates about the hierarchical structure of each cloud.
 This information is not currently analyzed or stored in this repo, but could easily be tracked by adding additional properties to the dictionaries defined in `cloud_id.py`.
 See the Astrodendro docs for all possibilities.

 ### Inputs
 - A set of hdf5 snapshots of an isolated galaxy simulation, containing a mesh of gas particles with centroid positions, velocities etc.